franciscoxavier04/pm-BIM/docs/glossary/README.md

 ![A work package table in OpenProject](glossary-openproject-work-package-table.png)

-### Work package types
+### Work package type

 Work package types are the different items a work package can represent.
 Each work package is associated to exactly one type.
-Examples for most used work package types are a Task, a Milestone, a [Phase](#phase) or a Bug.
+Examples for most used work package types are Task, Milestone, [Phase](#phase) or Bug.
 The work package types can be customized in the system administration.
 [Read more about work package types in OpenProject](../user-guide/projects/project-settings/work-packages/#work-package-types).

 ### Work package view